LegacyLeap Logo

 PhaseTraditional ChallengesLegacyleap Gen AI CapabilityBusiness Impact

-3 — ModernizeRewrite-heavy approaches that discard years of business logic refinement; manual refactoring prone to introducing bugsBusiness logic preservation workflows that extract domain rules from legacy frameworks and apply modern architectural patterns while maintaining functional equivalence60% faster code transformation with verifiable business logic continuity; reduced developer burnout from manual refactoring
+3: ModernizeRewrite-heavy approaches that discard years of business logic refinement; manual refactoring prone to introducing bugsBusiness logic preservation workflows that extract domain rules from legacy frameworks and apply modern architectural patterns while maintaining functional equivalence, including Spring Boot 4.0 compatibility transformations, Jackson 3.x dependency resolution, and Jakarta EE 11 migration60% faster code transformation with verifiable business logic continuity; reduced developer burnout from manual refactoring

 Why This Matters for Java Migration ROI